Deltares/ra2ce/ra2ce/analysis/adaptation/README.md

 The losses are calculated by running either the `SingleLinkLosses` or `MultiLinkLosses` analysis on the network.
 Which losses analysis is run is determined by `AnalysisConfigData.AnalysisSectionAdaptation.losses_analysis`.

-The configuration of the damages and the losses analyses are derived from their standard configuration in the section `AnalysisSectionDamages` and `AnalysisSectionLosses` and are stored in `AdaptationOptionAnalysis` for a specific option.
+The configuration of the damages and the losses analyses are derived from their standard configuration in the section `AnalysisSectionDamages` and `AnalysisSectionLosses`, which are stored in `AdaptationOptionAnalysis` for a specific option.

 ## Cost calculation
 The cost of an adaptation is calculated per link in the network by multiplying the unit cost of an adaptation with the length of the link.